 I remember the first line of the song, and the last line, and nothing in-between.
 It’s frustrating, because this is one of my favourite things I’ve written on guitar in standard tuning.
 Until I find the lyrics, wherever they may be, recording the thing is impossible.
 Searching for one piece of paper in a sea of thousands upon thousands of pieces of paper is going to be fun.

-i did decide on a final mix for “promises”, so that’s something. mixing the drum and bass tracks was a little tricky, what with the unusually resonant THWUNK sound of my detuned kick drum eating up a lot of the low end. i think i was able to find a good balance. funny how just a few years ago i was planning on re-recording the drums and completely remixing everything, and in the end all i really did was tighten up my original eight-year-old mix a little and use a tiny bit more of the synthetic triangle loop that was recorded to serve as a click track.
+I did decide on a final mix for “Promises”, so that’s something.
+Mixing the drum and bass tracks was a little tricky, what with the unusually resonant THWUNK sound of my detuned kick drum eating up a lot of the low end.
+I think I was able to find a good balance between getting it to sit in the mix without EQing its personality away.
+Funny how just a few years ago I was planning on re-recording the drums and completely remixing everything, and in the end all I really did was tighten up my original eight-year-old mix a little and use a tiny bit more of the synthetic triangle loop that was recorded to serve as a click track.

-been having some strange musical dreams lately in which i come across songs i never knew existed. some of them are alternate versions of existing songs. others are unlike anything i’ve ever heard. it’s all good stuff. of course, i eventually have to wake up and realize none of these songs really exist. i wonder what it means.
+Been having some strange musical dreams lately in which I come across songs I’ve recorded that I somehow never knew existed.
+Some of them are alternate versions of existing songs.
+Others are unlike anything I’ve ever heard.
+It’s all good stuff.
+Of course, I eventually have to wake up and realize none of these songs are real.
+I wonder what it means.